varsha-M-I/Marmeto-Assessment/README.md

 - `script.js`: JavaScript file for scripting logic.
 - `README.md`: Documentation of the project.

-open the html file  in the browser of your choice to see the results
+open the html file  in the browser of your choice to see the results.
+You can also see the result on https://marmeto-assessment-eta.vercel.app/ deployed on vercel.